 Hello February 2021, you beautiful looking month!
 Well, there’s a lot that could be better about February 2021, but if your calendar week starts on a Monday then I urge you to take a few seconds to look at how beautiful this month looks on a calendar.
-This post contains affiliate links.
-Affiliate links mean that if you use this link to purchase something, I may be paid a small commission at no extra cost to you.

 Well.
 Life’s a little bit of a mess right now, isn’t it?
 I mean, I don’t know what your country is currently imposing.
 However, for us, things aren’t looking any better.
 As I just said, the only good thing about this coming month is the symmetry of the calendar.
 We’re still in lockdown, with no end in sight, and the idea that we’re almost a full year into lockdowns is crushing.
 In fact, I was talking to someone who pointed out that “wet pubs” here in Northern Ireland have been open for a total of 3 weeks since 18th March 2020.
 Isn’t that horrific?

 However.
 We can’t dwell on the negatives.
 Last April I was able to sit and think of some silver linings of lockdowns.
 But I think that positivity has long disappeared.
 So on that cheery note, shall we look back at January?